JBjoernskov/Twin4Build/README.md

-#  twin4build: A python package for Data-driven and Ontology-based modeling and simulation of buildings
+#  twin4buildpy: A python package for Data-driven and Ontology-based modeling and simulation of buildings

 [![unittest](https://github.com/JBjoernskov/Twin4Build/actions/workflows/unittest.yml/badge.svg?branch=main)](https://github.com/JBjoernskov/Twin4Build/actions/workflows/unittest.yml)

-Data-driven and Ontology-based modeling and simulation of buildings (DatOnSim) is a python package which aims to provide a flexible and automated framework for dynamic modelling of indoor climate and energy consumption in buildings.
-It is based on the [SAREF core](https://saref.etsi.org/core/) ontology and its extensions [SAREF4BLDG](https://saref.etsi.org/saref4bldg/) and [SAREF4SYST](https://saref.etsi.org/saref4syst/).
+twin4buildpy is a python package which aims to provide a flexible and automated framework for dynamic modelling of indoor climate and energy consumption in buildings.
+It leverages the [SAREF core](https://saref.etsi.org/core/) ontology and its extensions [SAREF4BLDG](https://saref.etsi.org/saref4bldg/) and [SAREF4SYST](https://saref.etsi.org/saref4syst/).

-This is a work-in-progress beta version and the functionality is therefore updated regularly.
+This is a work-in-progress and the functionality is therefore updated regularly.
 More information on the use of the framework and code examples are coming in the near future!

 <p float="left">